 The assessment of the potential impacts, mitigation measures and any offsets for residual impacts must be dealt with in a stand-alone section of the EIS that fully addresses the matters relevant to the controlling provisions.
-Requirements for MNES are set out in Appendix 2 of the TOR.
+Requirements for MNES are set out in Appendix 2.

-The matters prescribed in section 6 (for the draft TOR) and in Schedule 1 of the EP Regulation (for the EIS).
+The standalone MNES section of the EIS must also address the matters prescribed in section 6 of this TOR and in Schedule 1 of the EP Regulation .